x-tzzz/Server-Assignment-TikTokTechImmersion/README.md

 This project is an implementation of a simple gRPC based chat service.
 This service uses a SQLite3 database to store and retrieve chat messages.
 The main features of this service include sending messages to a chat and pulling messages from a chat.

+This is the first time I have worked independently on a project, no matter what programming language it is.
+It was a very rewarding and painful start.
+There are a few things I haven't implemented yet compared to the official demo and I will continue to learn.

 ## Getting Started

 Follow the instructions below to get this project running on your local machine for development and testing purposes.